 While Mr. Stephens is the first asylum officer to outright challenge the system, other asylum officers have also reportedly been rebelling against the Trump Administration in other ways.
 According to Mr. Stephens and other unnamed officials cited in the report, many asylum officers have been calling in sick, requesting transfers, and taking other more subtle action to slow down the process of returning vulnerable migrants back to Mexico.

 This American Life Profile: Asylum Seekers Affected By the Remain in Mexico Policy

 Recently, the popular public radio show ‘This American Life’ did an entire program on asylum seekers who have been sent back to Mexico to await a decision on their application.
 The episode documents just how difficult the ‘Remain in Mexico’ policy has made life for so many people, including families with young children.

 Notably, migrants who participated in the program consistently expressed fear about being sent back to Mexico.
 Sadly, some had already experienced harm or mistreatment in the country.
 Yet, because of the Trump Administration’s policy, asylum officers are all but forced to send migrants back there to wait in dangerous conditions.

 At the Goldstein Immigration Lawyers, our Los Angeles asylum attorneys provide diligent, reliable legal representation to clients throughout Southern California.
 We will help you explore all the available options, discussing asylum elements such as I-730s.
-For a confidential consultation, please call our Los Angeles law office at 213-262-2000 or send us a message directly through our website.
+For a confidential consultation, please contact us today.